wxyu159357/wxyu159357/wenxin/README.md

 This case study showcases a large language model I developed, rooted in the perspective of cognitive training to alleviate symptoms of Alzheimer's disease.

+## The demo video is in the link below

 https://youtu.be/PwE16vrsFbE

 ![TaiChi Cat](https://github.com/wxyu159357/wxyu159357/blob/main/wenxin/xiaoxin_home.jpg?raw=true)